 Liven Up Your Living Room

 I looked around my house recently and realized that my living room was the ONLY room without life.
 There was nothing living about it!
 Bare beige walls, blinds, a coffee table, and a gray couch.
-Now I must put some thought and time into finding the perfect colors and finishing touches for my “dead” room!
 I hope this post with my findings can give you some inspiration or save you time if you find yourself in a dreary dull living room!

 An immediate way to add some life to your space is to literally add some life — such as house plants and flowers.
 Plants are a great option, especially in rooms that get plenty of sunlight.
 You can find something to suit any room or space, from a delicate succulent to fit on a tabletop or a large fern to give a room some texture.
 Flowers can bring pops of color and fragrance to your living room which can help tie it all together.

 Plants have the added bonus of filtering air; some plants like aloe can have functional uses around your home, such as soothing burns and healing athlete’s foot.
 My favorite indoor plant find is this Money Tree.
 Why do I love it?
 It is 16 inches tall, easy to care for, and best of all, it also adds a little luck to the living room!

 Keep in mind while you’re shopping for houseplants that some popular ones are toxic to pets: if you have furry friends at home, check and make sure that your greenery of choice is safe for them.